karlbenedict/GEOG485-585/week12.md

+---
+title: Week 12 - Module 4.3 - Interoperability Standards - Desktop GIS Integration
+...

 <!---------------------------------------------------------------------------->
 <!-- Week 12 ----------------------------------------------------------------->
 <!---------------------------------------------------------------------------->

-# Week 12 - Module 4.3 - Interoperability Standards - Desktop GIS Integration # {#week12}
+# Introduction # {#week12}

 As we've discussed the components of the client tier of our tiered geospatial services oriented architecture we have concentrated on the open standards that can support client applications and the web-based clients that can consume them.
 Desktop GIS applications can also consume standards-based services, specifically OGC services.
 This week's class concentrates on the methods for integrating OGC services into two GIS client applications Quantum GIS and ArcGIS, demonstrating the utility of using external standards-based services as a data and map image source within desktop applications.